Papua New Guinea

 Australia and Papua New Guinea share a deep love of sports.
 Through PacificAus Sports, we supported PNG's national rugby league and netball teams to compete at major events.
 PacificAus Sports also helped PNG athletes to prepare for and compete at the Olympic and Commonwealth Games.
 We will continue to deliver sports for development outcomes through the Team Up program.
 Papua New Guinea and Australia are using the shared love of sport to improve health, build relationships and enhance institutional and people linkages.

-The Kokoda region holds special significance in the relationship between Australia and PNG.
-Situated within Owen Stanley Range spanning both PNG’s Oro and Central provinces, the Kokoda region is home to the Kokoda Track, where during World War II Australian soldiers prevented the Japanese imperial army from reaching Port Moresby.
-Assisting Australia’s counter-offensive were Papua New Guineans, who became known as the Fuzzy Wuzzy Angels.
-Thousands of Australians travel to PNG to walk the Kokoda Track each year in honour of those who fought in the Kokoda Campaign.
-The Kokoda Track is a monument to the courage, endurance, mateship and sacrifice of those who served in the Kokoda campaign.
+The Kokoda region holds special significance for the relationship between Australia and PNG.
+Situated within the Owen Stanley Range spanning both PNG’s Oro and Central provinces, the Kokoda region is home to the Kokoda Track, where Australian soldiers prevented the Japanese imperial army from reaching Port Moresby during World War II.
+Many Papua New Guineans assisted and fought alongside the Australia soldiers.
+Thousands of Australians travel to PNG to walk the Kokoda Track each year in honour of those who took part in the Kokoda Campaign.
+The Kokoda Track is a monument to the courage, endurance, mateship and sacrifice of those who served during the war.
 In 2015, Australia and PNG signed a joint declaration on the preservation of the Kokoda Track Region.

 The Australia-Papua New Guinea Network is an initiative to strengthen people-to-people links between the two countries, and to foster practical partnerships and sharing of knowledge between business, civil society, communities and academia.
 The Network is run by the Lowy Institute for International Policy, in partnership with the National Research Institute of Papua New Guinea.